jdemmin/nces-benchmark/README.md

 NCES receives no hyperparameter search: it is held fixed so that the embedding condition remains the only variable.

+> If a benchmark is started only with the `random` embedding condition, there is
+> no CSV that can be read from.
+Then `embedding_dim` falls back to NCES config's
+> `embedding_dim`.
+Furthermore, if a dice embedding fails to create a CSV the
+> same beahviour triggers.

 ---

 ## CLI